jimshowalter/architecture-enforcer/README.md

 This tool is not prescriptive about how you define your architecture, other than identifying illegal references.

+A companion project, https://github.com/jimshowalter/architecture-enforcer-sample, provides a sample war used by this project's tests, and in this documentation.

 ## Defining Target State ##

 The target state is defined in a yaml file.
 The file defines layers, domains, and components, all of which are logical groupings that exist "virtually" on top of whatever snarl constitutes the current codebase.